zacknn/C_libery_for_Data_Structures-Algorithmes/README.md

 # DS-LIB

-A C library for data structures (starting with Stack, more to come 🚀).
+A C library for data structures (starting with Stack , Queue , more to come ).

-## 📂 Project Structure
+##  Project Structure

 include/ → Header files (.h)
 src/ → Implementations (.c)